boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-core.md

       </tbody>
       </table>

- 5. Open your `ASP.NET Core` sample in **Visual Studio Code.**
+ 5. Please open your `ASP.NET Core` sample in **Visual Studio Code.**

- 6. Run the back-end `ASP.NET Core` sample using the following command `dotnet run`.
+ 6. To run the back-end `ASP.NET Core` sample, use the following command: `dotnet run`.

- 7. Open the `Vue` sample in a new window of **Visual Studio Code.**
+ 7. Please open the `Vue` sample in a new window of **Visual Studio Code.**

- 8. To install all dependent packages, use the following command `npm install.`
+ 8. To install all dependent packages, use the following command: `npm install.`.

- 9. Run your `Vue` sample using the following command `npm run serve`.
+ 9. To run your `Vue` sample, use the following command: `npm run serve`.

- 10. The dashboard can be editable in design mode and create a new dashboard with the following changes in the `renderDashboard()` method.
+ 10. The dashboard can be edited in design mode.
+Please create a new dashboard with the following changes in the `renderDashboard()` method.

      <meta charset="utf-8"/>
      <table>